jbienz/ReGlass/README.md

 ## Why ReShade?
-There are several reasons why I chose [ReShade](https://reshade.me):
+There are several reasons why [ReShade](https://reshade.me) was chosen:

 - ReShade works with a *massive* [list of games](https://reshade.me/compatibility), and more than 500 of them support depth.
 - ReShade has an incredible community with ~15k members and ~4k active at any given time.